Concepts

 Where these connect

 - Status line + Savings math are the user-facing surface.
 If the number you see doesn't match what you expect, start in Savings math.
+The

-- Genome + Confidence badges govern grep RAG quality.
+(API-measured)vs(est.)label in Savings math explains whether your lifetime counter is heuristic or API-verified. - Genome + Confidence badges govern grep RAG quality.
 If grep results feel sparse, check Genome.

 - Stats schema is the source of truth for any tooling that reads